MaxSNa15/MaxSNa15/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-029ef0?style=for-the-badge&logo=twitter&logoColor=white&labelColor=101010)](https://twitter.com/Max_SNava)

 ## About:
 I am a Computer Systems Engineering student passionate about software development and video games.
-Through my studies, I have acquired skills in programming languages like Java and Python, and I have experience working on team projects to develop software solutions.
-Currently, I am focusing on web development with TypeScript, as well as on Python and Golang programming languages.
-I am looking for opportunities to apply and expand my skills while contributing to a dynamic team.
-I am a committed problem solver, always ready to take on new challenges.
+I have acquired skills in programming languages like Java and Python, and I have experience working on team projects to develop software solutions.

 ## Technologies:
 This is a list of some of the technologies and tools that I have worked with: